sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 Use the context menu on the `db/` node in the Explorer view to create a new file; give it the name `schema.cds`.

-It's time to define your entity, reflecting a simplified version of the `Products` entity in the Northwind service.
+It's time to define your entity, reflecting a simplified version of the `Product` entity type in the Northwind service definition.
 Here's the entire content that should go into `schema.cds`.

 > Try to resist the temptation to copy/paste this content; instead, type it in and get to know the rich support for CAP that the App Studio sports, via the SAP CDS Language Support extension.
 When entering it, you don't have to worry about formatting either - the extension will do that for you too (just use the context menu or the Command Palette to invoke the "Format Document" facility).